blinksocks/blinksocks/docs/architecture/README.md

 ![architecture](architecture.png)

-## Socks5
+## Socks5/Socks4/Socks4a

 To take over data send and receive of applications, we must find a widely supported proxy protocol.
-Socks5 is an ideal one, it only works on the client side, so don't worry about being attacked.
+SOCKS is an ideal one, it only works on the client side, so don't worry about being attacked.

 ## HTTP